stolostron/rhacm-docs/console/console.md

 Click **Show details** to view the map.
 The size of the color-coordinated boxes represents the number of nodes on your cluster.
 Hover your cursor over the box to view the response time of your cluster.

-## Governance and risk dashboard

-Use the Governance and risk dashboard to create and manage policies and policy controllers.
-For more information, see [Governance and risk](../security/compliance_intro.md).

 ## Topology page

 The Topology page uses information from Weave Scope probe to display Kubernetes objects within a cluster.
 You can view hub cluster resources.
 As you configure managed clusters, you see more clusters in the Topology view.